University of St Andrews: Renewable energy projects

 Since 2013, the university's endowment has been invested under the United Nations Principles of Responsible Investment (UNPRI) initiative with a sustainable ethical policy enforced since 2007.
 The university also funds and administers the international St Andrews Prize for the Environment established in 1998, which awards $150,000 annually to three environmental projects around the globe.
 The university has the target of being the UK's first carbon net zero university by 2035 and has invested in a biomass centre as well as solar and wind farms.
 It has spent £70 million on the Eden Campus and requires further funding of £100 million to complete works.

-The Guardbridge Biomass Energy Centre will generate power using locally sourced wood-fuelled biomass, hot water will be transported to the university through underground pipes to heat and cool laboratories and student residences.
+The Guardbridge Biomass Energy Centre will generate power using locally sourced wood-fuelled biomass, and hot water will be transported to the university through underground pipes to heat and cool laboratories and student residences.
 The £25 million project is expected to save 10,000 tonnes of carbon annually and the university aims to establish the site as a knowledge exchange hub which would provide "missing link" facilities to allow research and discoveries made in university labs to be translated to working prototypes.
 The biomass centre became operational in December 2016 and won the Scottish Green Energy Award in 2023.

 In October 2013, the university received permission to build six medium-sized turbines at Kenly Wind Farm, near Boarhills.
-The wind farms are expected to be operational by 2017 and will bring an estimated £22 million boost to the local and national economy with 19,000 tonnes of carbon saved annually.
+The wind farms were expected to be operational by 2017 and bring an estimated £22 million boost to the local and national economy saving 19,000 tonnes of carbon annually.
 However, due to concerns raised by the Ministry of Defence over its proximity to Leuchars Station, as of 2021, the project has been halted.

 Student life

 Students' Association

-The University of St Andrews Students' Association is the organisation which represents the student body of the University of St Andrews.
+The University of St Andrews Students' Association is the organisation that represents the student body of the University of St Andrews.